 The roadmap is neat and deliberate.
 Amazon's consumer AR glasses could launch in late 2026 or early 2027.
 The delivery model, potentially arriving as soon as Q2 2026, gives Amazon months of operational insight before the consumer debut.

-This is not just about keeping pace with Meta in AR.
-It is about turning Amazon's logistics network into a living lab and a showcase.
+The strategy is less about chasing Meta's flashy prototypes and more about turning Amazon's logistics network into a living testbed.
 Meta may have flashier prototypes.
 Amazon has something sturdier, a built-in user base with clear, immediate reasons to wear the glasses.

-The delivery set also answers the big why.
-Why wear AR at all?
+The delivery model also answers the core question: why wear AR at all?
 For drivers, the value is obvious, better navigation, hands-free package info, easier runs.
 That pitch lands faster than a general promise of entertainment or productivity.

 None of this is effortless.
 Amazon still has to win driver adoption, harden the gear for rough weather, reassure customers on privacy, and make the software behave across messy real-world routes.
 Still, testing inside its own operation first gives Amazon a kind of proof that often separates hype from products people actually keep using.